mnielsen/notes-on-writing/notes_on_writing.md

 much to good writing.
 Yet writing which violates it nearly always suffers.
 Lois Bujold begins one of her books with a mystery, which she resolves partway through the book.
 The book then changes to be about something else.
-It's telling that I don't remember either the title of the book, or more plot details.
+It's telling that I don't remember which of her books it is, or more plot details.

 Perhaps an explanation lies in the nature of our emotional bond to a book.
 That bond is formed early, and if changes too much, the bond is